Bloom-host/BloomDocs/docs/backups.md

   - Bloom.host
 image: https://bloom.host/assets/images/logo.png
 ---

 # Creating Backups
 Hey there Bloomers! 👋

-In this guide, we will go over how create backups in the panel We will go over automating these backups.
+In this guide, we will go over how create backups in the panel.
+We will go over automating these backups.
 And we will show you how to exclude files and folders from these backups.

 ## Manual backups